xstate-wizards/xstate-wizards/README.md

 To make this work across multiple frontends, we've separated out our logic & UI packages.

 - `@xstate-wizards/spells` has state machine ("spell") setup functions and references
-- `@xstate-wizards/wizards-of-react` has UI components for running in a React setup
+- `@xstate-wizards/wizards-of-react` has UI components for running in a [React](https://react.dev/) setup
-- `@xstate-wizards/wizards-of-vue` Placeholder for Vue implementation of HOC
+- `@xstate-wizards/wizards-of-vue` Placeholder for [Vue](https://vuejs.org/) implementation of components
-- `@xstate-wizards/wizards-of-svelt` Placeholder for Svelt implementation of HOC
+- `@xstate-wizards/wizards-of-svelte` Placeholder for [Svelte](https://svelte.dev/) implementation of components

 In addition, as we've built complex flows that need input from non-technical team members, we've created some packages to aid in visibility as well as an entire no-code editor.

-- `@xstate-wizards/crystal-ball` is a way to view state machines in an 'outline' mode, or in other words, in a linear chart with their branching sub components revealed as well.
+- `@xstate-wizards/crystal-ball` is a way to view state machines in an 'outline' mode, or in other words, in a linear chart with their branching sub-components revealed as well.
 - `@xstate-wizards/spellbook` is a no-code editor for these flows.
 It takes advantage of the fact that state machines can be serialized as JSON.
 (If you decide to turn this into a wildly successful for-profit company, please consider throwing some money back to this project)

 | *Crystal Ball* Reviewer | *Spellbook* No-code Editor |